THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 are Joktan’s descendants.
 (Joktan is indicated from the context of Gen. 10:30.)

-history says that the first migrations came into China’s eastern plains
+Chinese history says the first migrations came into China’s eastern plains from

-from the west, along the Silk Road.
-This verifies the accepted dating of the first
+the west, along the Silk Road, and the accepted dating of early settlements in the

-East Asia was gradually populated by the descendants of these Semitic settlers.
+families.
+East Asia was gradually populated by the descendants of these Semitic

-We conclude that East Asian mainland peoples are entirely Semitic and may be
+settlers.
+From this we see that East Asian mainland peoples are entirely Semitic

-identified in Bible terms as Eastern Hebrews.
-Other west Asian tribes came to
+and may be identified in Bible terms as Eastern Hebrews.
+Also other west Asian

-China later—such as Assyrians, the ten northern Israeli tribes and Persian Jews.
+tribes later came into China such as Assyrians, the ten northern Israeli tribes and

-These all were Semitic and eventually assimilated into China.
+Persian Jews.
+These groups were Semitic and eventually assimilated into China.

-languages are apparently unrelated to the languages of west Asia
+East Asian languages are evidently unrelated to the languages of west Asia,

-such as Aramaic and Canaanite Hebrew; this apparent dissimilarity has caused
+such as Aramaic and Canaanite Hebrew.
+This obvious non-relationship has led

 many to conclude that the Orientals are not Semitic.
 But East Asian languages

-are unlinked to Hamitic languages and Japhetic Indo-European languages also.
+are also unrelated to Japhetic Indo-European languages and Hamitic languages.

-easily recognisable ways.
-The Bible nowhere says that all Semitic people have
+The Bible does not indicate that all Semitic people must have related languages,

 continued in this world for over two centuries and was a unifying influence until

-the speech of the Babylonians became confused; Gen. 11:1.
-The Bible does not
+the speech of the Babylonians became confused (Gen. 11:1).
+The Bible doesn't

 say what happened to the original language.
 The only reason given us for the